oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Device Residency
 ----------------

 For devices that do not support page-faults, the driver must ensure that all pages that will be accessed by the kernel are resident before program execution.
-This can be determined by checking
+This can be determined by checking ${x}_device_properties_t.flags for ${X}_DEVICE_PROPERTY_FLAGS_ONDEMANDPAGING.
-${x}_device_properties_t.onDemandPageFaultsSupported.

 In most cases, the driver implicitly handles residency of allocations for device access.
 This can be done by inspecting API parameters, including kernel arguments.
 However, in cases where the devices does **not** support page-faulting *and* the driver is incapable of determining whether an allocation will be accessed by the device, such as multiple levels of indirection, there are two methods available:

 1. The application may set the ${X}_KERNEL_FLAG_FORCE_RESIDENCY flag during program creation to force all device allocations to be resident during execution.